-- Make sure your report is purely factual.
-Don't include opinions or personal interpretations of the facts presented. - Include as much detail as possible.
-This could include any apparent physical signs of abuse or other circumstances which led to your suspicions.
+- Please ensure your record is factually correct.
+If you are including any opinion this must be evidenced. - Include as much detail as possible.
+This could include any apparent physical signs of abuse or other circumstances which led to your concerns.
 It could also include an accurate record of what the person involved told you about the abuse. - Remember to sign and date the report.
 Store a copy in a secure place.